How to Code Games in Python – Best Tutorials in 2023

 What is Python?

 Python is a high-level, interpreted programming language known for its simplicity and readability.
 Created by Guido van Rossum in 1991, it has grown to become one of the most popular and versatile languages used by developers today.
-Python’s extensive library support, easy-to-learn syntax, and rich community make it an excellent choice for various development tasks, including web development, data analysis, artificial intelligence, and, of course, game development.
+Python’s extensive library support, easy-to-learn syntax, and rich community make it an excellent choice for various development tasks, including web development, data analysis, artificial intelligence, and, of course, making Python games.

 What Kind of Games Can be Built with Python?